United States Regiments & Batteries > New York > Fifth New York Infantry Regiment

 April 15-May 4

-Siege of Yorktown, Va.
+Siege of Yorktown, Virginia.

 The regiment lost 2 men wounded

-Attached to 3rd Brigade, Sykes’ 2nd Division, 5th Army Corps, Army of the Potomac
+May 26 Reconnaissance to near Hanover Court House.
+Attached to 3rd Brigade, Sykes’ 2nd Division, 5th Corps, Army of the Potomac

 May 27